Shakuhachi: Recordings

 Recordings in each of these categories are available; however, more albums are catalogued in categories outside the traditional realm.
 As of 2018, shakuhachi players continue releasing records in a variety of traditional and modern styles.

 The first shakuhachi recording appeared in the United States in the late 1960s.
 Gorō Yamaguchi recorded A Bell Ringing in the Empty Sky for Nonesuch Explorer Records on LP, an album which received acclaim from Rolling Stone at the time of its release.
 One of the pieces featured on Yamaguchi's record was "Sokaku Reibo", also called "Tsuru No Sugomori" (Crane's Nesting).
 NASA later chose to include this track as part of the Golden Record aboard the Voyager spacecraft.

 In the film industry

 Shakuhachi are often used in modern film scores, for example those by James Horner.
-Films in which it is featured prominently include: The Karate Kid parts II and III by Bill Conti, Legends of the Fall and Braveheart by James Horner, Jurassic Park and its sequels by John Williams and Don Davis, and The Last Samurai by Hans Zimmer and Memoirs of a Geisha by John Williams.
+Films in which it is featured prominently include: The Karate Kid parts II and III by Bill Conti, Southern Comfort by Ry Cooder, Legends of the Fall and Braveheart by James Horner, Jurassic Park and its sequels by John Williams and Don Davis, and The Last Samurai by Hans Zimmer and Memoirs of a Geisha by John Williams.

 Renowned Japanese classical and film-score composer Toru Takemitsu wrote many pieces for shakuhachi and orchestra, including his well-known Celeste, Autumn and November Steps.